 - For (g)PTP based time synchronization service, the TSCTSF temporarily removes the UE/DS-TT from the PTP instance and reconfigures the UPF/NW-TT accordingly (following Release-17 operation described in clause K.2.2 of TS 23.501 [2]).
 The TSCTSF may update the clockQuality information (via PMIC if DS-TT or via UMIC if NW-TT is configured to send Announce messages) for the PTP instance (see IEEE 1588 [8] clause 7.6.2).

-NOTE 3: ClockQuality information included in Announce message needs to be the same for all PTP ports of the same PTP instance.
+NOTE 4: ClockQuality information included in Announce message needs to be the same for all PTP ports of the same PTP instance.
 Therefore, TSCTSF needs to configure the same clockQuality information for all UEs that are part of the same instance PTP instance even if only some UEs are impacted.
 For example, if one UE that is part of a PTP instance is served by a RAN node that lost synchronization to a primary reference time source (e.g. GNSS) and enters holdover mode, then the clockClass attribute needs to be changed for all UEs that are part of that PTP instance.

+NOTE 5: When DS-TT is configured to generate Announce messages for one or more PTP ports, the TSN AF or TSCTSF shall use the elements in defaultDS in PMIC for the respective DS-TT(s) and in UMIC for NW-TT to ensure that all PTP ports in the DS-TT(s) and NW-TT in particular PTP instance are distributing the same values of grandmasterPriority1, grandmasterClockQuality, grandmasterPriority2, grandmasterIdentity, and timeSource message fields in Announce messages as described in clause K.2.2.4 of TS 23.501 [2]).

 - If TSCTSF determines that the service requirements can be met: